This post may contain affiliate links. Please read my disclosure policy.

-This easy AIP breakfast recipe is made primarily with two ingredients: steamed carrots and cauliflower.
+This easy Paleo and AIP breakfast recipe is made primarily with two ingredients: steamed carrots and cauliflower.

 Now while that sounds like a strange combo, it really works well because the carrots are naturally sweet and the cauliflower gives it bulk without much of a cauliflower taste.

 However, you'll use warming spices to mask any remaining cauliflower taste (since I know many of you do NOT want that flavor in your breakfast porridge).